Ayush-Kanduri/Music-Player-App-CSS/README.md

 ## ⭐ Introduction

 This is a Music Player App built using CSS & HTML only, just like Static Spotify Clone.
+The Website is completely Responsive across all the Devices.

 -  Users are able to visit Web Pages.
 -  Users are able to view Information about Songs, Artists, Albums, Playlists, Queue & Playbar.